stephanheilner/UIDevice-DisplayName/README.md

 # UIDevice-DisplayName

 displayName
-Returns a friendly name for any iOS device.
+Returns a friendly name for an iOS device.

-conciseDisplayName
+displayModelName
-Returns a shorter friendly name for any iOS decivce by leaving out celluar type (i.e iPhone 5 GSM will be iPhone 5)
+Returns a shorter friendly name for an iOS device by only including the device model (leaving out celluar type, i.e iPhone 5 GSM will be iPhone 5)

 ## License